TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-07-24-how-to-write-custom-fixer-for-php-cs-fixer-24.md

 ### 3. Subscribe the Fixer

 Now we get to more interesting parts.
 Method `isCandidate(Tokens $tokens): bool` is like a **subscriber**.
-It get all tokens of the file.
+It gets all tokens of the file.
 We can check **more than one token and create more strict conditions** thanks to that:

 ```php
 public function isCandidate(Tokens $tokens): bool